-As the saying goes ‘time is money’ and when it comes to delays in construction, this couldn’t be closer to the truth.
-In fact delays quickly generate financial costs associated such as accommodation expenses, loss of use, construction loan interest and equipment costs (e.g. hired skip bin).
+As the saying goes ‘time is money and when it comes to delays in construction, this couldn’t be closer to the truth.
+In fact, delays quickly generate financial costs associated such as accommodation expenses, loss of use, construction loan interest, and equipment costs (e.g. hired skip bin).
 These costs cause not only stress but may generate further disputes such as where progress payments become due.
-The fact is that delays cannot always be prevented, in fact some say they should be expected.
+The fact is that delays cannot always be prevented, in fact, some say they should be expected.
 Hence it is very important to understand how your contract can provide for delays, strategies to manage delay when it occurs and the entitlements of your builder to request an extension of time.

-Calculated delays in building contract
+Calculated delays in a building contract

 A building contract often contains a clause regarding the time for completion.
-The stipulated time period should calculate for foreseeable delays such as inclement weather, weekends, public holidays and rostered days off.
-Nonetheless building contracts often have liquidated damages clauses as an incentive to avoid delay and as a remedy in the event that it occurs.
+The stipulated time period should calculate for foreseeable delays such as inclement weather, weekends, public holidays, and rostered days off.
+Nonetheless, building contracts often have liquidated damages clauses as an incentive to avoid delay and as a remedy in the event that it occurs.

 Strategies to manage delays

-Builder’s right to request extension of time
+Builder’s right to request an extension of time

-A request for an extension of time if approved, prevents the entitlements associated with delay (such as liquidated damages).
+A request for an extension of time if approved prevents the entitlements associated with delay (such as liquidated damages).
 In general, the builder must follow a prescribed process to request a delay.
 This is recorded in the domestic building contract which would dictate;

 - Acceptable causes of delay for which an extension is to be granted,